purpleclay/gitz/docs/git/log.md

 d611a22c1a009bd74bc2c691b331b9df38828dae fix: typos in file content 9b342465255d1a8ec4f5517eef6049e5bcc8fb45 feat: a brand new feature
 ```

+### Resolving explicit file paths :material-new-box:{.new-feature title="Feature added on the 31st March of 2023"}

+Querying the log with explicit paths isn't supported and will return no history.
+Converting to a relative one can be achieved with the `ToRelativePath` helper, as it resolves paths against the root working directory of the current repository.

 ## Cherry-picking a section of the log